austral-electronics/Austral_Support/README.md

 *Intelligent Technologies for Marine, Industrial IoT and Unmanned Vehicles - [www.austral-elec.com](http://austral-elec.com/)*

 # H7 MARINE/INDUSTRIAL IoT GATEWAY (Q3 2022 - PREVIEW)
 *Connect your instruments wired on a field bus to the cloud or a local IP usign a modern bidirectional messaging protocol.
 The H7 IoT Gateway is ready for operation in harsh environments like a Marine, Industrial and Transportation application (IOT Gateway, Data collection, Fleet management, Asset Monitoring, Machine Monitoring, Overall Equipment Effectiveness (OEE) Monitoring...).
-If miniaturization is required, the H7 IoT Gateway OEM bare electronic board can also be integrated into your system.
+If further integration is required, the H7 IoT Gateway OEM bare electronic board can also be integrated into your system.
 Field bus : RS232, RS422, RS485, MODBUS, NMEA0183, NMEA2000, J1939, CANopen.
 IP Protocols: MQTT, Websocket, ZMQ, UDP, TCP*
 * [H7 IoT Gateway Preview - Spécifications et guide d'installation (FR)](https://github.com/austral-electronics/wiki/blob/main/Marine%20IOT%20Gateway_03.pdf)
 * H7 IoT Gateway user manual
 * H7 IoT Gateway OEM Board datasheet

 # QUANTUM AIoT OEM PROCESSOR (Q4 2022 - PREVIEW)
 *The **Quantum AIoT** allows you to build your next AI project using a powerfull, rugged, miniaturized, low power and real-time platform with browser-based remote displays and operating in harsh environments, like Marine, Industry, IoT, Drones, Off-Highway vehicles...
-If miniaturization is required, the Quantum AIoT bare electronic boards can also be integrated into your system.*
+If further integration is required, the Quantum AIoT bare electronic boards can also be integrated into your system.*
 * Quantum AIoT Brief Sheet Preview

 # QUANTUM CM4 OEM PROCESSOR
 *The **Quantum CM4** makes it as easy as possible to build your next smart project with the support of the largest developer community.
 The Quantum CM4 is a **Raspberry PI 4 software compatible**, rugged, miniaturized, low power, real-time platform with browser-based remote displays and operating in harsh environments like Marine, Industry, IoT, Drones, Off-Highway vehicles...
-If miniaturization is required, the Quantum CM4 bare electronic boards can also be integrated into your system.*
+If further integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system.*
 #### Hardware :
  * [Quantum CM4 OEM Processor - Specifications and Installation guide (EN)](https://github.com/austral-electronics/wiki/blob/main/Quantum_CM4_OEM_02_Brief.pdf)
  * Quantum CM4 Boards datasheet